bakks/butterfish/README.md

   prompt [<prompt> ...]
     Run an LLM prompt without wrapping, stream results back.
 Accepts piped input.
 This is a straight-through call to the LLM from the command line with a given prompt.
-It's recommended that you wrap the prompt with quotes.
+It is recommended that you wrap the prompt with quotes.
 This defaults to the text-davinci-003.

   summarize [<files> ...]
     Semantically summarize a list of files (or piped input).
-We read in the file, if it's short then we hand it directly to the LLM and ask for a summary.
+We read in the file, if it is short then we hand it directly to the LLM and ask for a summary.
-    If it's longer then we break it into chunks and ask for a list of facts from each chunk (max 8 chunks), then concatenate facts and ask GPT for an overall summary.
+    If it is longer then we break it into chunks and ask for a list of facts from each chunk (max 8 chunks), then concatenate facts and ask GPT for an overall summary.

   gencmd <prompt> ...